-- "As she breathed [nehphesh-soul] her last-for she was dying" New International Version. - "Then with her last breath, [nehphesh-soul] as she was dying" Revised English Bible - "As her soul [nehphesh] was departing (for she died)" King James Version

-[27] Genesis 36:6 "All the persons [nehphesh] of his house" King James Version

-[28] Genesis 37:21 "Let us not kill him [nehphesh]" King James Version.
-It was observe to the translators that they could not translate this nehphesh into soul, after all in immortal soul could not be killed.

-[29] Job 12:10 "In whose hand is the soul [soul-nehphesh, used referring to animals] of every living thing, and the breath of all mankind."
-"The life of every living thing" New American Standard Bible

-[30] Job 41:21 "His breath [soul-nehphesh, used referring to an animal, possibly a crocodile]"

-[31] Isaiah 19:10 "All that make sluices and ponds for fish [soul-nehphesh, used referring to animals, fish]" King James Version.
-Although nehphesh is in the Hebrew, many translations seems not to know what to do with it and just took it out or completely changed it.

-[32] Jeremiah 2:24 "A wild ass used to the wilderness, that snuffed up the wind in her [soul-nehphesh, used referring to an animal] desire"

-[33] Proverbs 27:7 "The full soul [nehphesh] loathes an honeycomb; but to the hungry soul [nehphesh]" ever bitter thing is sweet."
-How could the translators think an immaterial something could be hungry for honey?

-- "A sated man [nehphesh] loathes honey, but to a famished man [nehphesh] any bitter thing is sweet" New American Standard Bible. - "He [nehphesh] who is full loathes honey, but to the hungry even what is bitter tastes sweet" New International Version.

-[34] Numbers 31:28 "And levy a tribute unto the Lord of the men of war which went out to battle: one soul [nehphesh-used referring to man and animals] of five hundred, both of the persons, and of the beeves, and of the asses and of the sheep."
-Of about 870 times "nephesh" is in the Old Testament this and Job 12:10 are the only passages where the King James translators translated "nephesh" as "soul" when it has reference to animals and is maybe that the only reason they did this time is that it has equal reference to people as it does to animals and they had no choice.
+- "As she breathed (nehphesh-soul) her last-for she was dying" New International Version. - "Then with her last breath, (nehphesh-soul) as she was dying" Revised English Bible. - "As her soul (nehphesh) was departing (for she died)" King James Version. - (27) Genesis 36:6 "All the persons (nehphesh) of his house" King James Version. - (28) Genesis 37:21 "Let us not kill him (nehphesh)" King James Version.
+It was observe to the translators that they could not translate this nehphesh into soul, after all an immortal soul could not be killed. - (29) Job 12:10 "In whose hand is the soul (soul-nehphesh, used referring to animals) of every living thing, and the breath of all mankind."
+"The life of every living thing" New American Standard Bible. - (30) Job 41:21 "His breath" (soul-nehphesh, used referring to an animal, possibly a crocodile). - (31) Isaiah 19:10 "All that make sluices and ponds for fish (soul-nehphesh, used referring to animals, fish)" King James Version.
+Although nehphesh is in the Hebrew, many translations seems not to know what to do with it, and just took it out, or completely changed it for they did not want a soul to be in a pond. - (32) Jeremiah 2:24 "A wild ass used to the wilderness, that snuffed up the wind in her (soul-nehphesh, used referring to an animal) desire." - (33) Proverbs 27:7 "The full soul (nehphesh) loathes an honeycomb; but to the hungry soul (nehphesh)" ever bitter thing is sweet."
+How could the translators think an immaterial something could be full or could be hungry for honey? - "A sated man (nehphesh) loathes honey, but to a famished man (nehphesh) any bitter thing is sweet" New American Standard Bible. - "He (nehphesh) who is full loathes honey, but to the hungry even what is bitter tastes sweet" New International Version.
+"Nehphesh" is in the Hebrew two times, but one of the two it was left out in the New International Version. - (34) Numbers 31:28 "And levy a tribute unto the Lord of the men of war which went out to battle: one soul (nehphesh-used referring to man and animals) of five hundred, both of the persons, and of the beeves, and of the asses and of the sheep."
+Of about 870 times "nephesh" is in the Old Testament this and Job 12:10 are the only passages where the King James translators translated "nephesh" as "soul" when it has reference to animals, and is maybe that the only reason they did this time is that it has equal reference to people as it does to animals and they had no choice.
 "So carefully has the translation of nehphesh been guarded in relation to animals as 'souls,' that we can't help but wonder if it were not done intentionally to conceal the fact that animals are souls as well as men."
-David J. Heinizman, "Man Became A Living Soul"

-[35 to 870] It would be to long to quote all the 870 times the Hebrew word nehphesh is in the Old Testament with just over one-half being translated "soul" in King James Version.
-Soul about 473 times.
+David J. Heinizman, "Man Became A Living Soul."
+(35 to 870) It would be to long to quote all the 870 times the Hebrew word nehphesh is in the Old Testament with just over one-half being translated "soul," about 473 times in King James Version.
 Not once do any of them imply anything about life beyond the grave or about the soul being immortal.
-Soul is in the New International Version Old Testament only 72 times.
+Nehphesh is translated soul is in the New International Version Old Testament only 72 times out of the 870 times it is used, according to this translation, 798 times nehphesh was not a "soul." - 1.
+Life about 122 times